bitpay/bitcore/packages/bitcore-wallet-cli/README.md

 # Create a 2-of-2 wallet (~/.wallet.dat is the default filename where the wallet critical data will be stored)
 #
-# TIP: add -t for testnet
+# TIP: add -t for testnet, and -p to encrypt the credentials file
 wallet create 'my wallet' 2-2
   * Secret to share:
     JevjEwaaxW6gdAZjqgWcimL525DR8zQsAXf4cscWDa8u1qKTN5eFGSFssuSvT1WySu4YYLYMUPT